luanvuhlu/SpringTest/README.md

 # SpringTest
-Sometims, I face some seriously trouble with Spring.
-So I want to write down some test to know exactly how spring code run
+Sometimes, I face some seriously trouble with Spring.
+So I want to write down some tests to know exactly how spring code run

 ## How to run
 Use maven to run